 Creative solutions were required for this order placed by Spanish energy corporation Acciona Windpower.
-A total of 120 turbines, so-called nacelles, as well as 360 tower sections were shipped across the Atlantic on the MV “Beluga Formation”.
+A total of 120 turbines, so-called nacelles, as well as 360 tower sections were shipped across the Atlantic on nine vessels of the Beluga fleet, including MV "Beluga Formation" which features on the adjacent photo.
 These sections were up to 29 metres long and weighed more than 50 tons.

 Another advantage in terms of environmental protection and efficiency: the frame can be simply dismantled and used again on the next occasion.
 In future the stable framework may even become part of the standard equipment of the Beluga fleet.
 After all, the dimensions – the floor space corresponds exactly to a 20-foot container – and the equipment with twistlocks provide for extremely easy handling and stackability.